2019 pre Chinese New Year celebration ~ Acrobatic Double Lion Dance (Múa Lân) By Khuan Loke @ One Utama Shopping Mall, Petaling Jaya, Malaysia.”

 A week before the annual celebration, a chance visit to Paddington (a gentrified inner suburb of Brisbane, Australia, and located 2 km west of the Brisbane CBD) provided a good indicator and microcosmic example of the increased intensification and extensive interpenetration of economic, social and cultural practices and relations.
 Imagine one’s surprise when the Paddington Antique Centre, an iconic heritage-listed building (originally a Picture Palace movie theatre) on Latrobe Terrace, makes space and “celebrate[s] Chinese New Year featuring traditional Chinese pieces including Jade ornaments, jewellery, ceramics, cloisonne vases, sculptures, art and more” in its entire front foyer throughout February, 2013.

-Without further delay, let us also celebrate and wish everyone as follows:An introduction by SoundEagle🦅ೋღஜஇ
+Happy Chinese New Year to you!
+Without further delay, let us also celebrate and wish everyone as follows:A Preamble by SoundEagle🦅ೋღஜஇ

 |🏮🎋 Chinese New Year 🦁⛩|